 \section{Introduction}

 Type Ia supernovae (SNe Ia) are widely accepted to be the result of thermonuclear explosions of white dwarfs (WDs), but their progenitor systems and explosion mechanism are still under debate \citep[for a review, see, e.g.,][]{Maoz2014}.
 The luminosities of SNe Ia, powered by the radioactive decay chain of \nickel, span a significant range \citep{Phillips1993}.
-The peak bolometric luminosities vary between $ 10^{42}-10^{43}\,\text{erg}\,\text{s}^{-1} $ and the synthesized \nickel masses, $\mni$, vary between $ \sim0.1-1\msol $ \citep[see][for a recent compliation]{Sharon2020}.
+The peak bolometric luminosities vary between $ 10^{42}$ and $10^{43}\,\text{erg}\,\text{s}^{-1} $ and the synthesized \nickel masses, $\mni$, vary between $ \sim0.1$ and $1\msol $ \citep[see][for a recent compilation]{Sharon2020}.

-There is an ongoing debate in the literature on whether the observed range of SNe Ia properties can be explained by a single progenitor channel or whether multi-progenitor channels are required.
-The latter was favoured in \cite{Pakmor2013}, supported by the bimodal distribution of the $ B $ band magnitude decline during the first $15$ days after the peak, $ \dmf(B) $, taken from the CfA3 sample \citep{Hicken2009}.
+There is an ongoing debate in the literature on whether the observed range of SNe Ia properties can be explained by a single progenitor channel or whether multiprogenitor channels are required.
+The latter was favoured in \cite{Pakmor2013}, supported by the bimodal distribution of the $ B $ band magnitude decline during the first $15\,$d after the peak, $ \dmf(B) $, taken from the CfA3 sample \citep{Hicken2009}.
 Subsequent works that analysed the $ \dmf(B) $ distribution have repeated this claim \citep{Ashall2016,Hakobyan2020}.
-However, the $ \dmf(B) $ bi-modality is driven by a clustering of low-luminosity SNe Ia in a small range of $ \dmf(B) $, where the peak luminosity is not a monotonic function of $ \dmf(B) $ \citep{Burns2018}, questioning the reality of the bimodal distribution.
+However, the $ \dmf(B) $ bimodality is driven by a clustering of low-luminosity SNe Ia in a small range of $ \dmf(B) $, where the peak luminosity is not a monotonic function of $ \dmf(B) $ \citep{Burns2018}, questioning the reality of the bimodal distribution.
 Multiple explosion channels are also favoured by \citet{Polin2019}, which divided the population of SNe Ia using the Si II velocity and the peak magnitude.
-Other lines of evidence suggest a single progenitor channel.
-These include the continuous and relatively uniform properties of SNe Ia, which would require a fine tuning of the multi-progenitor channels \citep{Maoz2014}.
-This perspective has been recently highlighted by the tight correlation of $ \mni $ with the $ \gamma $-ray escape time, $ t_0 $ \citep{Wygoda2019,Sharon2020b}.
+Other works argue for a single progenitor channel.
+These include the continuous and relatively uniform properties of SNe Ia, which would require a fine tuning of the multiprogenitor channels \citep{Maoz2014}.
+This perspective has been recently highlighted by the tight correlation of $ \mni $ with the gamma-ray escape time, $ t_0 $ \citep{Wygoda2019,Sharon2020b}.